Esther Oyema

 Esther Oyema (born 20 April 1982) is a Nigerian powerlifter.

 Oyema competed in the women's 61 kg event at the 2014 Commonwealth Games where she won a gold medal and set a new world record by lifting 122.4 kg in the heavyweight category.
-In 2015 she won a gold medal at the All-Africa Games by lifting 133 kg and beating her previous record 126 kg.
-In the same year she traveled all the way to Almaty, Kazakhstan where she won another gold medal at the IPC Powerlifting Asian Open Championships by lifting 79 kg.
-During the 2016 Summer Paralympics she won a silver medal by beating her Mexican counterpart Amalia Perez in the women's 55 kg lifting.
+In 2015, she won a gold medal at the All-Africa Games by lifting 133 kg, beating her previous record of 126 kg.
+In the same year, she traveled all the way to Almaty, Kazakhstan where she won another gold medal at the IPC Powerlifting Asian Open Championships by lifting 79 kg.
+During the 2016 Summer Paralympics she won a silver medal by beating her Mexican counterpart, Amalia Perez in the women's 55 kg lifting.
 She won a gold medal and created a new world record of 131 kg in the women's lightweight event at the 2018 Commonwealth games.